Department of Materials Science and Processing

 Laboratory Inorganic materials chemistry

-Assistant professor TAKAI Chika
+Associate professor TAKAI Chika

 Laboratory Soft-matter chemistry

-Faculty members Professor KUTSUMIZU Shoichi
+Professor KUTSUMIZU Shoichi

-Associate professor MIWA Yohei
+Professor MIWA Yohei

 Research details Soft-matter chemistry refers to that of soft materials such as polymers, liquid crystals, and colloids.
 Our laboratory studies the functionalization of a bicontinuous cubic liquid crystal that forms an interpenetrating structure during microphase separation, and an ionomer that is an ionic polymer, in terms of controlling the dynamic aggregation structure by utilizing self-organization.